Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Methodology

 As illustrated by Figure~\ref{fig:model}, MKT consists of two stages.
 In the first stage, we utilize both $(X^s, Y^s)$ and $(X^t, Y^t)$ to pre-train a Multi-Entity Model (MEM).
 In the second stage, we build a Target Entity Model (TEM) and connect it with MEM through joint training.
 Ultimately, the resulting blended model (see the gray color in Figure~\ref{fig:model}) will be adopted to serve the target entity recommendation.

-Considering the feature difference, MEM develops a Heterogeneous Feature Alignment (HFA) module to screen and align different feature schemas, facilitating the knowledge extraction process in the subsequent Common Knowledge Extractor (CKE) module.
-To ensure CKE functions as intended, we introduce two independent knowledge extractors to focus on extracting entity-specific knowledge, and an auxiliary loss to enforce the entity-specific knowledge to be away from the common knowledge.
+Considering the feature difference, MEM develops a Heterogeneous Feature Alignment (HFA) module to scale and align different feature schemas, facilitating the knowledge extraction process in the subsequent Common Knowledge Extractor (CKE) module.
+To ensure CKE functions as intended, we introduce two independent knowledge extractors to focus on extracting the independent knowledge, and an auxiliary loss to enforce the independent knowledge to be away from the common knowledge.

-In the second stage, the low-level feature embeddings, the extracted high-level common knowledge, and the Target Entity Model are all trained together to predict user clicks on the target entity.
-Instead of directly concatenating the learned representations, we introduce several gating layers to better accommodate the target entity model.
-The resulting model will then be used for online serving.
+In the second stage, the TEM is trained with the frozen low-level feature embeddings and extracted common knowledge of MEM to predict user clicks on the target entity.
+Instead of directly concatenating the learned representations, we introduce the gate layers to better accommodate the target entity model.
 The whole process is also visualized in Figure~\ref{fig:model}.